background

 Quick Ratio Formula

-The formula for calculating the quick ratio is as follows.
+The formula for calculating the quick ratio is equal to cash plus accounts receivable, divided by current liabilities.

 Quick Ratio = (Cash and Cash Equivalents + Accounts Receivable) ÷ Current Liabilities